rgl10d/burger/README.md

 Nothing needs to be installed!

 ## Usage
-Head over to URLPENDING.
+Head over to https://infinite-mountain-31511.herokuapp.com/.
 Merely click on the buttons and watch the magic!

 ![screenshot](borger.png)